Krylon360/k8s-nginx-proxy/README.md

   features that are *not* inherent to K8s Services

 ## Misc
-* As of alternative, in K8s v1.1, there is a new native, beta resource in K8s known as [Ingress](http://kubernetes.io/v1.1/docs/user-guide/ingress.html) which is a collection of network rules that allow inbound connections to reach cluster Services as well as enable "externally-reachable urls, load balance traffic, terminate SSL, offer name based virtual hosting etc."
+* As an alternative, in K8s v1.1, there is a new, native, beta resource in K8s known as [Ingress](http://kubernetes.io/v1.1/docs/user-guide/ingress.html).
+  * Ingress is a collection of network rules that allow inbound connections to reach cluster Services as well as enable "externally-reachable urls, load balance traffic, terminate SSL, offer name based virtual hosting etc."